Andrew Callaghan: Political views

+Reuters described Callaghan in April 2026 as a "left-wing social media commentator," after an earlier version of its report had misidentified him as conservative.
+In a 2026 interview, Callaghan said that although he tries to avoid political labels, "it seems that a lot of people think that I'm a leftist, which is true, probably".

 As a teenager in Seattle, Callaghan was moved by the killing of John T. Williams, a 55-year-old deaf Native American woodcarver, by a Seattle police officer, into protesting and joining a black bloc group.
 From there, Callaghan became an anarchist and began reading material from authors such as Emma Goldman, Angela Davis, and Ruth Wilson Gilmore.
 Later in life, Callaghan moved away from the anarchist viewpoint, stating that he "grew up to realize how incompatible that anarchistic worldview is with reality and with American society.
 It can only exist in a small, little chamber.
 You can’t apply that to the industrial heartland of the country".
 Although Callaghan no longer identifies as an anarchist, he supports radical prison reform and values elements of prison abolitionist theory.

 In a 2022 interview, Callaghan stated that he supports Black liberation and critiques what he calls “white liberalism” in cities like Seattle, where he feels progressive rhetoric masks gentrification and rent-gouging that displaces marginalized communities.

 Callaghan voted for Jill Stein in the 2024 United States Presidential election; however, he thereafter expressed regret in his decision.
-Callaghan stated that he found Stein's rhetoric impressive during a pre-election interview, particular regarding the Gaza war, and felt comfortable giving her a protest vote as he lived in a "safe" blue state (Washington).
+Callaghan stated that he found Stein's rhetoric impressive during a pre-election interview, particularly regarding the Gaza war, and felt comfortable giving her a protest vote as he lived in a "safe" blue state.
 However, following the election, Callaghan was dismayed by the Trump administration and by Stein's post-election irrelevance.
 Callaghan stated this had been his first time voting for a third-party candidate.

 Personal life

-Callaghan has said that he excessively used psilocybin around the age of 13, and suffers from hallucinogen persisting perception disorder as a result.
+Callaghan has said that he experimented with psilocybin around the age of 13, and suffers from hallucinogen persisting perception disorder as a result.